minjikimlab/chromsig/README.md

 OPTIONS:

-    --lib_name      Name of dataset library (ex: For GM12878_ATAC-seq_ENCFF415FEC.bam, this would be ENCFF415FEC).
+    --lib           Name of dataset library (ex: For GM12878_ATAC-seq_ENCFF415FEC.bam, this would be ENCFF415FEC).
     --plot          Produce histogram plots of distances between read fragments (only for Paired End), type 'true' if you want plots, skip this option if you do not.

 EXAMPLE: